- Discover Dawn Avatar Cafe: Tokyo’s Most Unique Robot Experience - 10 July 2026

 T&Cs apply; Tokyo Disney tickets and USJ tickets are not available for discounts.

 I generally don’t spend a lot on hotels in Japan.
-I book business hotels as these have clean, functional rooms and suit me fine as a solo traveler, but after numerous trips to Tokyo Disney, staying both in Tokyo and close to the park, I’m a convert to staying nearby.
+I book business hotels as these have clean, functional rooms and suit me fine as a solo traveller, but after numerous trips to Tokyo Disney, staying both in Tokyo and close to the park, I’m a convert to staying nearby.
 It makes everything easier, even if it does cost a little more.

-Generally, the hotels in Shin Uruyasu are your cheapest option as they require a shuttle to the parks – I expect to pay around US$100-200 a night for these depending on dates, exactly which hotel and the size of the room.
 Next up are the monorail hotels.
 Many of these are big US brand names like Hilton and Sheraton.
 I would expect to pay around US$200-400 a night for these.

 And then there are the Disney hotels…